MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 ## Selecting the right approach for Terraform

-We recommend that you use the [Terraform Module for Cloud Adoption Framework Enterprise-scale][alz-tf-mod] approach.
-It's consumed like a conventional Terraform module and can be incorporated into new or existing Terraform infrastructure as code (IaC) automation.
+For most organizations, we recommend the [Terraform module for Azure landing zones][alz-tf-mod] approach.
+It provides an accelerated way to deploy, manage, and extend the recommended conceptual architecture for Azure landing zones.
+It can be incorporated into new or existing Terraform infrastructure as code (IaC) automation.

-If your organization wants to manage both platform and application resources by using centralized automation, or has complex infrastructure architectures not supported by the Terraform module for landing zones, then you should consider [Cloud Adoption Framework Terraform landing zones][caf-terraform-landingzones].
+If your organization wants to manage both platform and application resources by using consistent automation tooling, then you should consider [Cloud Adoption Framework Terraform landing zones][caf-terraform-landingzones].
+This community-led solution combines multiple Terraform modules (including the Terraform module for Azure landing zones), a custom provider, open-source automation for Terraform (Rover), and reference deployment templates within a "starter" template repository.

 > [!NOTE]
 > The approach of Cloud Adoption Framework Terraform landing zones is abstracted from Terraform's normal [HCL][terraform_language_syntax] language.
 Instead, inputs consist of YAML files that are then used to generate Terraform variable files.